andiputra/BITImageResizer/README.md

 have imagemagick installed first.
 So, do `brew install imagemagick` if you're using Homebrew.
 Then, `gem install rmagick` to install rmagick gem.*
+2. Open Terminal.
+Switch to the downloaded BITImageResizer's root directory, `cd <unzipped_project_directory>`
-2. Move into `bit_image_resizer` folder.
-Open Terminal.
-Type `rake`.
+3. Type `rake`.
 ENTER.
-3. There will be a prompt that ask for the *directory of images to be resized*.
+4. There will be a prompt that ask for the *directory of images to be resized*.
 Enter it.
-4. Then, another prompt for the *directory in which to save the resized images*.
+5. Then, another prompt for the *directory in which to save the resized images*.
 Again, enter it.
-5. DONE.
+6. DONE.
 All images with `@2x` suffix and its variations (`@2x~iphone`, `@2x~ipad`) in the first directory you've entered will be resized and saved to the second directory you entered.
-6. NOTE: *Generated images will be re-written if you re-run the script on the same directory with the same images.*
+7. NOTE: *Generated images will be re-written if you re-run the script on the same directory with the same images.*